loualrid/CookieCrypt/README.md

 ### Production Updating from 1.0 to 1.1

+If you do not care about your users having to redo their questions / answers when their cookie expires, you can skip this process.
 Assuming all files are already on the production box, run

     bundle exec rake db:migrate VERSION=(version of the FIRST migration)